 The Academy does not conduct or require the physical health examinations that the state of Massachusetts requires for public school students, but does recommend that all students have them on an annual basis.
 Please consult with your health care provider for information about health examinations.
 The results of the exam, including information on any medical problems, medications prescribed, etc., are kept in each student's medical file for reference.
 These records are available any time students leave the campus during school activities or events.
 Students are required to comply with Massachusetts Department of Public Health immunization requirements.
-Medical and religious exemptions apply and will be reviewed by our School Nurse, in consultation with our Medical Director.
+Medical and religious exemptions apply..
 Additionally, all students are strongly encouraged to stay up to date (as defined by the CDC) with COVID-19 vaccinations.